newrelic/video-agent-roku/README.md

 nrAppStarted(nr as Object, obj as Object) as Void

 Description:
-	Send an APP_STARTED event of type VideoCustomAction.
+	Send an APP_STARTED event of type RokuSystem.

 Arguments:
 	nr: New Relic Agent object.